 We endeavour to ensure that all the information and prices both on our website and in our marketing literature are accurate.
 Occasionally changes and errors occur and we reserve the right to correct prices.
 You must check the current cost and all other details relating to the arrangements that you wish to book before your booking is confirmed.
 We reserve the right to amend the price of unsold team places at any time and correct errors in the prices of confirmed itineraries.

 10. Financial Protection

-We hold Financial Failure insurance cover.
-Accordingly, all funds paid to us by Participants are fully protected in the event of Habitat NI becoming insolvent.
-In such circumstances we would also, where applicable, guarantee your repatriation.
+All funds paid to Habitat Ireland by Participants are protected in the event of Habitat Ireland becoming insolvent.
+In such circumstances we would, where applicable, guarantee your repatriation.

-The project may involve travelling to and from locations which pose risks from terrorism, war, insurrection or criminal activities.
+The project may involve travelling to and from locations which pose risks from political unrest, terrorism, war, insurrection or criminal activities.
 In order to protect employees and volunteers in all countries around the world, it is Habitat for Humanity policy that it will not pay a ransom or make any other payments in order to secure the release of hostages.
-In making a booking you confirm that you understand and are prepared to accept any risks associated with the team.
+In confirming your participation, you understand and are prepared to accept any risks associated with the team.

 12. Our Liability

-We will accept responsibility for the arrangements we agree to provide for you as “organiser” under the Package Travel, Package Holiday and Package Tours Regulations 1992.
+We will accept responsibility for the arrangements we agree to provide for you as “organiser” under the Package Travel and Linked Travel Arrangements.
 Subject to these booking conditions, if we or our suppliers perform or arrange your contracted team arrangements negligently, taking into account all relevant factors, we will pay you reasonable compensation.